Letter from Frances Miller Seward to William Henry Seward, September 15, 1837

 Birth: 1837 Death: 1910-07-27Certainty: Probable

-was too sick for her to make
+was too sick for her to makeher visit there.
+Clara thinks she is better than she

 was last spring.
 I thought she would probably come